sensors2cloud/bone2cloud_local/README.md

 bone2cloud_local
 ================

-Bone2Cloud (Local) will allow you to control the LEDs on your BeagleBone Black (BBB) from your browser using Socket.IO and BoneScript to control a BeagleBone Black from a remote device.
+Bone2Cloud (Local) will allow you to control the LEDs on your BeagleBone Black (BBB) from your browser using Socket.IO and BoneScript.
 You'll be able to turn on/off LED's from a mobile device (cell phone, tablet) and read analog voltages from the 7 ADCs.
 The code uses Node.js as the web server, Socket.IO for communication between the web page and the BeagleBone Black, and Mobile JQuery for the web page lay-out.

 Getting Started